rocky7211/dev-skills-api/README.md

 # Developer Skills Tracker

-This Python script is designed to maintain a list of developer skills along with their occurrence counts.
-It performs the following operations:
+This Python script is designed to maintain and manage a list of developer skills along with their occurrence counts.
+It supports adding, removing, displaying, and searching for skills.
+The script performs the following operations:

 1. Checks if a file named `skills.txt` exists in the current directory.
 If it does, it reads the file and loads the skills and their counts into a list.
 If the file does not exist, it creates an empty `skills.txt` file and initializes an empty list for storing skills.

-2. Enters a loop that continuously prompts the user to enter a skill.
-For each entered skill, the script performs the following actions:
+2. Enters a menu that has options for the user to select such as adding a skill, removing a skill, decrementing a skill, displaying all skills, or searching for a specific skill.
+For each action, the script performs the corresponding operations:
-    - Searches the list of skills for the entered skill.
-If the skill is found, it increments the count associated with that skill.
+    - **Add a Skill**: Searches the list for the entered skill.
+If found, increments the count; otherwise, adds the skill with a count of 1.
+    - **Search for a Skill**: Searches for and displays the count of the specified skill.
+    - **Decrement a Skill**: decrements the skils count by 1 and removes it if `count = 0`.
-    - If the skill is not found in the list, it adds the skill with a count of 1.
+    - **Remove a Skill**: Removes the specified skill from the list if it exists.
+    - **Display All Skills**: Shows all skills and their counts.
+    - **Exit**: Displays a exit message and quits the program.

-    - Updates the `skills.txt` file with the current list of skills and their counts.
+3. Updates the `skills.txt` file with the current list of skills and their counts after any modification.

-    - Calls the `skillsSort` module to sort the skills based on their counts and, for skills with the same count, alphabetically.
+4. Calls the `skillsSort` module to sort the skills.
+The sorting can be done either in descending order by count and then alphabetically for skills with the same count, or in ascending order based on a new method.

 The skills and their counts are stored in the `skills.txt` file in the format `skill:count`, one skill per line.
-After each update, the `skillsSort` module ensures that the list is sorted first by count (in descending order) and then alphabetically for skills with the same count.
+The `skillsSort` module ensures that the list is sorted appropriately after each update.

 #### Requirements:
 - Python 3.x